You can submit a complaint to Banca d'Italia:

 What it is

-• irregularities in the information held in the Central Credit Register (CR) or in the Interbank Register of Bad Cheques and Payment Cards (CAI).
+- errors in the information held in the Central Credit Register (CR) or in the Interbank Register of Bad Cheques and Payment Cards (CAI).

 Submitting a complaint does not start an administrative proceeding, as governed by Law 241/1990.

-• it usually involves the intermediary concerned by sending a copy of the complaint and inviting it to look at what has been reported and to respond to the customer, thereby encouraging dialogue between the parties;
+- it usually involves the intermediary concerned by sending a copy of the complaint and inviting it to look at what has been reported and to respond to the customer, thereby encouraging dialogue between the parties;

-• it responds directly to the person who submitted the complaint, providing them with a clearer understanding of the issues raised;
+- it responds directly to the person who submitted the complaint, providing them with a clearer understanding of the issues raised;

-• it gathers useful information for carrying out its regulatory and control functions and for financial education and, more generally speaking, for customer protection.
+- it gathers information useful for carrying out its regulatory and control functions and for financial education and, more generally speaking, for customer protection.

-• does not inform individual customers of the results of any supervisory action or investigations involving intermediaries;
+- does not inform individual customers of the results of any supervisory action or investigations involving intermediaries;

-• does not usually respond to complaints on issues already submitted to the judicial authorities;
+- does not usually respond to complaints on issues already submitted to the judicial authorities;

-• does not take into consideration generic or incomplete complaints, nor does it consider reports on previously submitted cases unless there are significant new elements.
+- does not take into consideration generic or incomplete complaints, nor does it consider reports on previously submitted cases unless there are significant new elements.

 Who can use this service